OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## Graduated path from opinionated to raw scripts

 Highly opinionated steps will fail some of our customers all of the time.
-To support those with advanced use cases, steps must provide a graduated path from opinionated (and often monolithic) steps, to granular and composable steps, to raw templates or scripts.
+To support those with advanced use cases, steps should provide a graduated path from opinionated (and often monolithic) steps, to granular and composable steps, to raw templates or scripts.

 This path allows us to express our opinions regarding best practice deployments with opinionated steps that will often merge many underlying platforms and resources.
 The granular steps provide the ability to compose deployments in unique ways, while still retaining the benefits of a UI driven approach.
 Raw templates or scripts provide the ultimate level of customization, free of the opinions baked into the specialized steps.